rkuris/lookout.github.io/_posts/2014-12-09-an-intro-to-kafka-crosspost.md

 > jumping off points to where to learn more about accomplishing that near the
 > end of this post.*

-At a high-levle, the Lookout engineering team has been migrating to [Kafka](http://kafka.apache.org) as an alternative to [ActiveMQ](http://activemq.apache.org/) that better meets the evolving needs of the Lookout service-oriented architecture.
+At a high-level, the Lookout engineering team has been migrating to [Kafka](http://kafka.apache.org) as an alternative to [ActiveMQ](http://activemq.apache.org/) that better meets the evolving needs of the Lookout service-oriented architecture.